-A sick person who is coughing or sneezing should wear a mask.
-If that person cannot wear a mask, then the person caring for them should wear a mask or cover their nose and mouth when close to the ill person (within 3 feet).
+A sick person who is coughing or sneezing should wear a medical mask or cloth face covering.
+If that person cannot wear something to cover their mouth and nose, then the person caring for them should wear a mask or face covering or cover their nose and mouth when close to the ill person (within 6 feet).

 When to seek additional medical care

 Testing for COVID-19 remains limited and has primarily been reserved for people who are already in hospitals with serious respiratory symptoms.